Welcome to part 2 of this series on turning your next property deal from dream… to reality.

 How To Choose The Right Joint Venture Partner

 If you follow the instructions I gave you in part 1 of this series, you already know where to find your potential partners.
-And if you carry on reading, you will soon find an invaluable resource on how to pitch those potential partners the right way – to get their respect, attention, and hopefully – get yourself a deal!
+And if you carry on reading, you will soon find an invaluable resource on how to pitch those potential partners the right way – to get their respect and attention, and hopefully – get yourself a deal!

-But for a moment now, let’s assume you went to the places I recommended, you followed my instructions for networking with some of those people.
+But for a moment now, let’s assume you went to the places I recommended, and you followed my instructions for networking with some of those people.

-You then followed (successfully) the pitching process I’m about to share with you, and now you have a solid bunch of folks willing to contribute to your project providing borrowing ability, a cash injection, or anything else you need.
+You then followed (successfully) the pitching process I’m about to share with you, and now you have a solid bunch of folks willing to contribute to your project by providing borrowing ability, a cash injection, or anything else you need.